Configuration

 Automatic handlers and middlewares registration

-Third, you have to register your handlers and middlewares into the container.
+Third, you have to register your handlers and middlewares with the container.

 You can do this manually or use the helper method AddMediateClassesFromAssembly(Assembly).